- What is Graves’ disease?

 - Feeling jittery and nervous

-In some cases you may develop related conditions such as:
+As well as experiencing typical symptoms, some patients with Graves’ disease may develop related conditions such as:

 - Thyroid eye disease – this affects 30% of people with Graves’ disease and can involve double vision, bulging eyes, pressure or pain in and around the eyes, and sensitivity to light